 Lymphatic mapping is the first step in a sentinel node biopsy.
 It's done to find the sentinel node.
-The mapping procedure will take 1 to 2 hours, and you don't need to do anything special to prepare.
+The mapping procedure will take 1 to 2 hours, and you don't need to do anything to prepare.
 You will be given an appointment for your mapping procedure.

-While you lie on an exam table, your doctor will inject a small amount of a radioactive liquid near the site of your cancer.
+While you lie on an exam table, your doctor will inject a small amount of a radioactive fluid near the site of your cancer.
 During the injection, you might feel a stinging or burning sensation.
-The radioactive liquid will travel to the sentinel nodes so they can be seen later during your scan.
+The radioactive fluid will travel to the sentinel nodes so they can be seen later during your scan.

 When it's time for your scan, your technologist will take you to the scanning room.
 You will lie on a narrow table while he or she takes a series of pictures.
 Each picture takes 5 minutes, and you must lie very still during this time.
 If you feel uncomfortable staying in any position for 5 minutes, ask the technologist to count down the time for you.
-Ask your doctor if it's ok to take pain medicine before your scan.
+Ask your doctor if it's ok to take pain medication before your scan.
 The scan will take 10 to 15 minutes.

 Sentinel Node Biopsy

 The sentinel node biopsy is a surgical procedure.
 Refer to the resource your nurse gave you called Getting Ready for Surgery, which explains how to prepare for the biopsy.